ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how content creation became unpaid work
+   - Exploring why creators feel pressure to constantly post
    - Finding the satirical angle
    - Making it relatable and timeless